 Zone Heating Ability

 Zone heating is an energy-efficient way to heat a home.
 It works by dividing the house into “zones,” with each zone having its own thermostat and heating source.
-This customizability allows the homeowner to control temperatures in different parts of the home.

 This can be beneficial if you have a large house or want to save energy by heating only the areas you are using.
 Electric baseboard heaters provide a great way to heat targeted areas of your home without turning up the overall thermostat.

 Using a separate thermostat for each electric baseboard heater ensures that each zone in your home is heated at an optimal temperature.
-This zonality is especially important if some members of your household prefer it cooler than others.

 They’re More Efficient During the Winter